 The effect of four types of stainless steel and alloy elements

-There are four types of stainless steel: austenitic, martensitic, ferritic, and duplex stainless steel (Table 1).
+There are four types of stainless steel: austenitic, martensitic, ferritic, and duplex stainless steel (as shown in Table 1).

 Table 1 Stainless steel types and their Cr and Ni element contents

 This is based on the metallographic structure of stainless steel at room temperature.
-When the mild steel is heated to 1550°F, its structure changes from a ferrite phase to an austenite phase.
+Upon heating mild steel to 1550°F, its structure transforms from a ferrite phase to an austenite phase.
 Upon cooling, the structure of the low carbon steel reverts back to ferrite.

-When the Cr content in the steel is greater than 16%, the ferrite structure at room temperature is fixed so that the steel maintains the ferrite state in all temperature ranges.
-Therefore, it is called ferritic stainless steel.
+If the chromium (Cr) content in the steel is greater than 16%, the ferrite structure at room temperature is stabilized, causing the steel to remain in the ferrite state across all temperature ranges.
+This type of steel is referred to as ferritic stainless steel.

-In the field of stainless steel welding, austenitic stainless steel accounts for 80% of the total amount of stainless steel, so the focus of this article is the welding of austenitic stainless steel.
+In the field of stainless steel welding, austenitic stainless steel accounts for 80% of the total amount of stainless steel used, so this article will focus on welding austenitic stainless steel.

 How to choose the right stainless steel welding materials?

 When welding the same base material, it is important to match the base material with the welding material.
-For example, when welding 310 or 316 stainless steel, you need to select the corresponding welding material.
+For example, when welding 310 or 316 stainless steel, you should use the corresponding welding material.

-When welding dissimilar materials, follow the guidelines for selecting a base metal with a high content of alloying elements.
-Such as welding 304 and 316 stainless steel, you have to choose 316 type welding consumables.
+In the case of dissimilar materials, it is recommended to choose a base metal with a high content of alloying elements.
+For example, when welding 304 and 316 stainless steel, you should choose 316 type welding consumables.